flatpickles/flatpickles.com/README.md

 -   Convert straight to curly quotes throughout (pre-process?)
 -   Notes design
     -   Better code & code block formatting
-    -   Justify alignment only on larger screens?
-Looks goofy on iPhone.
-Maybe smaller text would help as well.
 -   Loop some videos, but not all?
 -   WritingDisplay & NoteDisplay are similar but intentionally different.
 Maybe these should be consolidated, as a component and/or into the same design.
 -   Better original date display within NoteDisplay